 The perception of rejection or threat is seen as a failure to evoke comforting responsiveness and contact from the spouse.
 A prototypical process of angry protest, clinging, depression, and despair occurs, culminating eventually in detachment.

-Many couples with emotionally gridlocked issues have tension that has been high for a long time.
+Many couples with emotionally gridlocked issues have long-standing tension.
 Their need to be heard and validated is frantic and unrelenting.
-They can quickly become emotionally reactive.
-They can be loud, argumentative, and volatile.
-Rather than focus on content, EFT looks at the reactive negative cycle.
+They can quickly become emotionally reactive, loud, argumentative, and volatile.
+Rather than focusing on content, EFT looks at the reactive negative cycle.

 For many couples, the cycle of risking vulnerability and allowing their attachment needs to be met with empathy and comfort is novel.
 Expressing attachment longing for comfort and affection is also seen as risky.